Steelyard balance: History

-Large steelyard balances (known as cart balances), both public and private, were a common feature in agricultural areas in England from the eighteenth century forward.
+Large steelyard balances (known as cart steelyards), both public and private, were a common feature in agricultural areas in England from the eighteenth century forward.
 An example of a public cart steelyard remains at Soham, Cambridgeshire, and another is at Woodbridge, Suffolk.

 Function

 Steelyards of different sizes have been used to weigh loads ranging from ounces to tons.
 A small steelyard could be a foot or less in length and thus conveniently used as a portable device that merchants and traders could use to weigh small ounce-sized items of merchandise.
+Small steelyard-type rocker balances were also made to weigh and gauge coins.
+An English example made around 1840, Simmons's Improved Sovereign Balance, was designed for sovereigns and half-sovereigns and checked both their diameter and thickness.
 In other cases a steelyard could be several feet long and used to weigh sacks of flour and other commodities.
-Even larger steelyards were three stories tall and used to weigh fully laden horse-drawn carts.
+Even larger steelyards were three stories tall and used to weigh fully laden horse-drawn waggons.

+Electromagnetic steelyard balance

+A steelyard could be used to measure electric current. in 1856 Wildman Whitehouse announced his method of using magnetic coils, representing the load be measured, at one end of a steelyard balance.
+The position of the moving weight on the balance was adjusted in the usual way to counter the pull of the coils.
+Whitehouse claimed that his invention gave a steadier reading of current passing through telegraph cables under test than the galvanometers then commonly used.